The Hardest Drugs to Quit in America: What Statistics Show

 Individuals who want to quit crystal meth can expect to go through five stages of recovery.
-Withdrawal is the first stage and usually lasts for 1–2 weeks.
+Crystal meth withdrawal is the first stage and usually lasts for 1–2 weeks.
 In extreme cases, it can last for more than a month.
-Some common withdrawal symptoms are shaking, tremors, fever, chills, nausea, vomiting, and heart palpitations.

 Similar to crack cocaine withdrawal, the second stage of quitting crystal meth is often called the “honeymoon stage.”
 During this phase, many people actually feel great, and they think they have overcome the addiction entirely.
 A lot of individuals relapse at this stage because of their overconfidence in kicking the habit, but those who do not use again will experience the third stage: the wall.